kai-vala/octoberm-cloud-test-demo/Readme.md

 Bad:

-- You have to pay to try it (although its cheap)
 - No CPU usage (?)
 - No memory usage (?)
 - Extremely low number of different devices and API levels available